Tenant

 Notices and condition reports

 If you’re unhappy with the way the tenancy is going, for example the care or maintenance of the property or rent payments and inspections, try to sort out the issue amicably first.
-If you still can’t agree, the Residential Tenancies Act 1987 can help to sort things out in a more formal and...
+If you still can’t agree, Consumer Protection may be able to help you sort things out in a more structured way.
+In...

 Having problems with renting a home?